clone-sniper/Food_Roulette/README.md

 # Food_Roulette
-app made on android studio using Java to randomly choose a restaurant within about a 10mile radius of your current location though limited to the first 20 options on google map search
+An app made on android studio using Java to randomly choose a restaurant within about a 10mile radius of your current location with a price limit of $$.
+Second option allows user to have an option from $-$$$$ with a radius of their choice.
+App stores up to 60 restaurants to randomly choose from, while removing the current randomly selected one from the list if button to search for another is pressed.